SwissDataScienceCenter/renku/docs/admin/index.rst

    - a `Kubernetes  <https://kubernetes.io/>`_ cluster
        - `Setup Kubernetes on Openstack <prerequisites/k8s/openstack.html>`_
+       - You can also `Setup a Kubernetes cluser with Rancher <prerequisites/k8s/rancher.html>`_
    - a `loadbalancer <prerequisites/loadbalancer.html>`_
    - a `Gitlab runner <prerequisites/gitlabrunner.html>`_ VM for the docker image builder with **sufficient storage**
    - a setup of `Helm <prerequisites/tiller.html>`_